 3. THE SENSE OF CONTROL AND PREDICTABILITY

-It is crucial to the wellbeing of the employees that they have a sense of being able to control their sound environment.
+It is crucial to the well-being of the employees that they have a sense of being able to control their sound environment.

 It is in many cases not to be recommended to leave the fight against noise to employees only.
 Especially not in large office landscapes.
 People in need of noise reduction often also tend to avoid confrontations.
 An official noise policy is therefore recommended.
-It may contain descriptions of acceptable behaviour and recommend acknowledged signals, such as small ‘I-am-busy-flags’ on the desktop or the use of headphones.
+It may contain descriptions of acceptable behavior and recommend acknowledged signals, such as small ‘I-am-busy-flags’ on the desktop or the use of headphones.

 - Whether the noise sources are sporadic or stable

 - Whether the persons who are exposed to noise have control of the noise or can avoid or reduce it.

 There is plenty of evidence that the most productive teams have a rich mix of personality types.
 Nevertheless, most workplaces are more suitable for the extrovert types due to the prevalence of open office landscapes.
 Psychological profiling is often used for determining whether a person has the appropriate personality and attitude to join an organisation or a team, but it could also be used for putting people together who prefer and function better in certain acoustic environments.
 An even better opportunity is to create suitable spaces for different types of personality and to allow employees to choose where they want to work.

 - Who are the most sensitive to noise?

 - Who seeks stimulation?
 Who seeks solitude?